daveschumaker/Verge-Pull-Quote-Generator/readme.md

 [*The Verge*](http://theverge.com) is a pretty popular news site that often features all sorts of stories.
 One feature that they frequently make use of is the "pull quote."

-What is a pull quote?
+So, what is a pull quote?

 > A pull quote (also known as a lift-out pull quote) is a quotation or excerpt from an article that is typically placed in a larger or distinctive typeface on the same page, serving to entice readers into an article or to highlight a key topic.
 The term is principally used in journalism and publishing.